Exercise Outdoors Longer

 Stress is one of the major factors why people don’t last long while working out.
 Some may feel excessively tired, while some don’t feel motivated at all.
 Try to manage your stress levels before going on a lengthy workout.
 If you still force it, you won’t work out effectively as you’ll only get distracted.

 One way to manage stress is by having fun on social media.
 Although some people consider social media to be toxic, you can enjoy it without having to worry too much.
 One of the most awesome Facebook facts is that you can do live streams on the platform.

-If you want to hit two birds with one stone, then why not live stream your outdoor exercise sessions and let your friends know about some of your workout tips?
+If you want to hit two birds with one stone, then why not live to stream your outdoor exercise sessions and let your friends know about some of your workout tips?
 That way, you’ll be managing your stress and exercising at the same time.